nickmckay/LiPD-utilities/R/README.md

 ### <a name="helptimeseries"></a>**What is a time series?**

+The LiPD dataset hierarchy is great for organization and giving context to data, but can be more difficult to sift through to find relevant information since it can often go 10+ levels deep.

 A time series is a flattened set of data that makes data more approachable and is used to perform data analysis.
-The LiPD dataset hierarchy is great for organization and giving context to data, but can be more difficult to sift through to find relevant information since it can often go 10+ levels deep.
+A time series is a collection of _time series objects_.

 **1-to-1 ratio**
-1 time series entry = 1 measurement table column
+1 time series object = 1 measurement table column

-Each entry within a time series is made from one column of data in a **measurement** table.
+Each _object_ within a time series is made from one column of data in a **measurement** table.
 It's important to note that this only pertains to measurement table data.
 All model data (ensemble, distribution, summary) are not included when creating a time series.

 **Example 1: One dataset**